RIR/linux_fun/Week5/week5.md

     sys	0m6.567s
     ```

 3. Hipstafy-dropbox.
-Here's the script for it and one picture hipstafied:
+Here's the script for it:

     ```
     #!/bin/bash